Master Apartments: Preparation for construction

 In 1925, while the Roeriches were engaged in a long period of travel in Central Asia, Horch began to acquire the lots surrounding the mansion to construct the Master Building.
 The Roeriches' extensive travels were almost entirely funded by Louis Horch.
 (Note: ROERICH v.
 HELVERING No. 7578.
 115 F.2d 39 (1940), Commissioner of Internal Revenue.
 United States Court of Appeals for the District of Columbia.
 Decided September 3, 1940.)
-As is common when assembling adjacent lots for a single purpose, he used dummies as purchasers.
+As is common when assembling adjacent lots for a single purpose, he used third-party proxies as purchasers.
 In doing this he followed a pattern he had established in providing an organizational structure for the Master Institute when he installed the Roeriches and their close associates as nominal shareholders and corporate officers.

 In 1928, Horch formed a corporation, Master Building, Inc., in which he was president.
 The corporation was appointed to plan and construct a skyscraper to replace the mansion in which the museum, institute, and outreach center were located.
 The architect was Harvey Wiley Corbett, of the architectural firm Helmle, Corbett & Harrison.
 Plans filed in January 1928 called for a 24-story apartment hotel, topped by a stupa – a Buddhist shrine in the shape of a staggered pyramid with a spire on top.
 Subsequently, plans for the stupa were scrapped in favor of an additional three stories.
 (Note: The New York City Landmarks Preservation Commission report on the building states that the building is 29 stories high.
 The web site of Master Apartment, Inc. gives 28.
 However, all news accounts state that it has only 27 stories.)
 Helmle, Corbett & Harrison teamed with another architectural firm, Sugarman & Berger.
 Henry Sugarman, of the latter organization, advised in the building's design and supervised interior construction work.
 An article in the New York Times said the planned building was to be "New York's first skyscraper art gallery", while an art critic for the Washington Post called it "a shrine of art with a truly American architectural expression."